-The CWA/ITU Negotiated Pension Plan has a withdrawal liability of approximately \$4 million.
+The CWA/ITU Negotiated Pension Plan has a withdrawal liability of approximately \$4.8 million.
 Contribution rates are scheduled to remain consistent with current rates for the foreseeable future.
-A rehabilitation plan was adopted in 2010 related to pension vesting and early retirement, however, mandatory increase in contributions or surcharges were not implemented.
+A rehabilitation plan was adopted in 2010 related to pension vesting and early retirement, however, mandatory increases in contributions or surcharges were not implemented.

-The GCIU-Employer Retirement Fund has a withdrawal liability of approximately \$9 million.
-A rehabilitation plan was adopted in 2009, which will increase employer contributions beginning in 2013.
+The GCIU-Employer Retirement Fund has a withdrawal liability of approximately \$30.7 million.
+A rehabilitation plan was adopted in 2009, which increased employer contributions beginning in 2013 and will continue through 2014.

-18. Segment Information
+17. Segment Information